linkspreed/log/README.md

 ## All changes that we will make from 21.06.2024 will appear here ...

+### 23.08.2024 (announcement Web4)
+- 🌍 Ready to explore a decentralized future?
+Dive into web4.one/decentralized and discover how Linkspreed is pioneering the next wave of Web4!
+Tell us what excites you most about decentralization below! 🚀🔗 #Web4 #Linkspreed #Decentralization #FutureTech

+### 23.08.2024 (announcement Web4)
+- 🌐 Dive into our world!
+Web4 is now officially on Crunchbase as part of the Linkspreed family.
+Curious to see what we’re up to?
+Explore, share your thoughts, and let's grow together! 🌱✨ #Web4 #Linkspreed #Crunchbase #TechCommunity

+### 23.08.2024 (announcement Web4)
+- 🚀 Imagine a world where your online communities thrive effortlessly.
+We’re crafting something big with Web4 at Linkspreed, and your voice can shape it!
+Drop your thoughts below, and let’s build the future together! 💬✨ #Web4 #Linkspreed #FutureOfCommunities

 ### 22.08.2024 (announcement Web4)
 - 🌐 Want to dive deep into how decentralization powers the future?
 At Linkspreed, we’re redefining it in #Web4.
 Discover the full story here: web4.one/decentralized.
 Let’s chat about your thoughts—drop a comment below! 💬👇 #Decentralization #Web4Revolution